shopware/docs/guides/plugins/plugins/storefront/add-custom-pagelet.md

 ## Overview

 In this guide you'll learn how to create custom pagelets for your Storefront pages.
-What exactly pages and pagelets are, can be found on our respective concept guide [PLACEHOLDER-LINK: Concept pages & pagelets].

 In short: Pages are exactly that, a fully functioning page of your store with a template loaded by a route.
 A pagelet is an important and reusable fraction of several pages, such as a footer or the navigation.